blankevolved/WebPG/README.md

 ### Key
 - ✅ = Fully implemented
-- 🛠️ = Being worked on
+- 🛠️ = Working on next
 - ❌ = Not done at all

 ### Features
-- ❌ Nav bar
+- ✅ Nav bar
-- ❌ Player class
+- 🛠️ Player class
   - ❌ xp
   - ❌ level system
   - ❌ strength